 Happy Valentine’s Day (almost)!
 Love is in the air, or at least all the cheesy greeting cards, candy and sappy love movies are making me think that’s the case.
-Whether you’re five years old handing out little cards to everyone in your class or 50 years old giving a single card and some flowers to your one true love, there’s just something about February 14th that can’t be denied as a great day to celebrate love.
+Whether you’re five years old handing out little cards to everyone in your class, a young adult who follows tips on swingers advice or 50 years old giving a single card and some flowers to your one true love, there’s just something about February 14th that can’t be denied as a great day to celebrate love.
 Buy why?
 What’s the point of celebrating on that day?
 Why not every day?

 Stacy and I don’t do a lot of the commercialized holidays.
 That just not how we roll.
 That’s partially why we’ve spent several of these “Five Minutes On…” videos talking about holidays.
 However, Valentine’s Day is a little different.
 While retailers want to convince you it is all about spending a ridiculous sum on jewelry, candy and flowers on one single event, Valentine’s Day is a pretty decent reminder of our ongoing call to love one another.
 As Christians living in a deeply evil world, this is a reminder we need CONSTANTLY.
 For non-Christians, this is still good advice.
 I don’t know that anyone can honestly say, “I sure wish I would have loved people less.”
 Maybe that person exists, but I surely don’t want to meet him/her.